jseto808/jseto808.github.io/essays/smart-questions.md

 3. Context and Relevance: A smart question considers the context of the discussion or the expertise of the audience.
 It is framed in a way that makes it relevant to the current conversation or the specific knowledge of the people being asked.
 By tailoring questions to the context, the asker demonstrates an understanding of the subject matter and shows respect for the respondents’ time and expertise.

-4. Politeness and Professionalism: Politeness and a respectful tone are hallmarks of a smart question.
+4. Politeness and Professionalism: Politeness and a respectful tone are indicators of a smart question.
 Even when frustrated, a smart question is framed in a way that acknowledges the effort of the respondents.
 For instance, "I’m having trouble with this issue and would greatly appreciate your advice" is more likely to elicit a helpful response than a terse, "Why isn’t this working?"

 ## How to Ask a Smart Question
 This question from Stack Overflow is a great example of a smart question.
 The asker titled their question: `Java: Need to create PDF from byte array`.
 The asker is asking for help in creating a PDF out of a byte array.
 This is a good example of a smart question for several reasons: